-Compression therapy is the cornerstone of treatment for CVI.
-Compression has been shown to improve healing rates in patients with existing venous leg ulcers (VLU) and reduce the likelihood of VLU recurrence.
-In an effort to customize compression therapy for each individual with CVI, the Wound, Ostomy and Continence Nurses Society™ (WOCN®) set out to develop an evidence- and consensus-based algorithm on Compression for Primary Prevention, Treatment and Prevention of Recurrence of Venous Leg Ulcers.
-To learn more about the algorithm's development, view the accompanying Journal of Wound, Ostomy and Continence Nursing article.
+Compression therapy is the cornerstone of treatment for chronic venous insufficiency (CVI) and lymphedema.
+Compression has been shown to improve healing rates in patients with existing venous leg ulcers (VLU) and reduce the likelihood of VLU recurrence and prevent edema leading to fibrosis in the treatment of lymphedema.
+In an effort to customize compression therapy for each individual with CVI and/or lymphedema, the Wound, Ostomy, and Continence Nurses Society™ (WOCN®) set out to develop an evidence- and consensus-based algorithm on compression therapy.
+To learn more about how the original algorithm was developed, view the accompanying article in the Journal of Wound, Ostomy and Continence Nursing (JWOCN).
+To learn more about most recent updates to the algorithm, view the accompanying article in JWOCN by clicking here.

 The electronic version of the algorithm will guide you through a series of assessments.
 Click on the appropriate blue box or circle to move on to the next step of the algorithm.
 When you reach the end of your pathway, the final results will be displayed in a green box.